dev-yash-25/DeltaX-Bootcamp/03_CSharp/01_Basics_Of_CSharp/01_Notes/01_Introduction.md

 Execution
 ```

-This is the complete flow followed by most C# applications.
+This is the complete flow followed by most C# applications — see [§4.2](#42-big-picture-full-execution-flow) for the fuller version that adds Metadata and Assembly packaging.

 <br>

-## 6. Intermediate Language (IL)
+## 3.4 Intermediate Language (IL)

 IL is a platform-independent language.

 Why?

-Because the same compiled application can run on:

-* Windows
-* Linux
-* macOS

-CLR converts IL into machine code suitable for the operating system.

-This is one reason .NET is cross-platform.
+Because the same compiled application can run on multiple operating systems.
+CLR converts IL into machine code suitable for the operating system it's running on — this is one reason .NET is cross-platform (full OS list in [§4.5](#45-operating-system)).

 <br>

-## 7. What is JIT Compiler?
+## 3.5 What is JIT Compiler?

 JIT stands for: